godot-rust/gdnative-book/src/gdnative/export/html5.md

 rustc --version --verbose
 ```

-A version mismatch between Rust and Emscripten will probably result in compiler errors, while using incompatible Emscripten versions between Rust and Godot will result in cryptic runtime errors.
+A list of compatible Rust and Emscripten versions are given in the next section.

 Emscripten uses a cache to store build artifacts and header files.
-In some cases this means that the order in which steps are completed matters.
+This means that the order in which steps are completed matters.
+In particular, Godot export template should be built before the GDNative library.

 Also note that `wasm32-unknown-emscripten` is a 32-bit target, which can cause problems with crates incorrectly assuming that `usize` is 64 bits wide.